dreamcatcher-tech/network/Inbox/2025-05-15 1540 how to make a napp with a widget.md

 seems easier just to pass it down.

 export a frame component that will handle all the frame rendering bits and pieces.

+to render a widget, push in a message requesting a render. rendering a different widget should be just another message ? we need to pass props, so the render contains the props. new props causes the component to rerender.

+widgets would have a helper component that listens for the messages from the parent frame. the full page should be built up from data from the parent frame.

+first pass would just pull in html directly page helper would store dev credentials for testing purposes with a real backend. so build in gh on push, storing data in a branch, or in the main branch, and then fetch it from raw content ? or sync down into a repo on platform, and load from there ?

+webhook the git repo in artifact. pull in the latest changes. trigger a napp to run and do the build for the changed files - this could use isogit to check out to the actual disk of the container running the job.  then run vite build.  then store dist in artifact. or, use ghactions to upload to artifact in a releases branch, or in a temporary registry napp. ghpages build then frame it.

+if we are the top frame, render a helper.

+if not, render the page in itself as an iframe.